 MYTH 2: There’s no way to screen for early lung cancer like there is for breast, cervical or prostate cancer.

 TRUTH: While most people are aw are of the importance of screenings for these other types of cancer, many don't know that annual lung cancer screenings are available for high-risk patients, the low-dose CT scans are typically covered by insurance at no cost to the patient and are the only screening tool that can reduce the risk of dying from lung cancer by catching it in its earlier stages, when it's more treatable.
-Yet, only 15% of the 8.6 million Americans eligible for the screenings are aware they should be getting them, according to the ALA's Fourth Annual Lung Health Barometer Report.
-The number one reason cited by respondents for not knowing about screenings was that doctors had never recommended them.
+While more than 14.5 million Americans are eligible for the screening, a recent American Lung Association report shows the number one reason cited by respondents for not knowing about screenings was that doctors had never recommended them.

 “Lung cancer screening is a very under-utilized tool," says Grills, adding that lung cancer can have a cure rate of up to 80% if caught at Stage I before it's spread.
 "The screening is not taking hold like it has with breast or prostate cancer screenings due to a lack of awareness.
 We are working on educating patients and primary care physicians about the utility and availability of the screenings."

-To he considered "high risk" and eligible for screenings patients need to be current smokers or former smokers who’ve quit in the past 15 years, ages 55 to 77, have a 30-pack year smoking history (smoking the equivalent of one pack a day for 30 years.) and have no current symptoms of lung cancer.
+To be considered "high risk" and eligible for screenings patients need to be current smokers or former smokers who’ve quit in the past 15 years, ages 50 to 80, have a 20-pack year smoking history (smoking the equivalent of one pack a day for 20 years.) and have no current symptoms of lung cancer.